wp-plugins/multi-column-tag-map/readme.txt

 * Can exclude tags you do not want to appear in the lists
 * Can display the tag description
 * Can set the width of the columns in the shortcode
+* Can add your own custom CSS to your theme's directory

 == Installation ==